pokt-network/pocket/docs/development/README.md

 cp .githooks/pre-commit .git/hooks/pre-commit
 chmod +x .git/hooks/pre-commit
 ```
-_**NOTE**: The pre-commit changelog verification has been disabled during the developement of V1 as of 2023-05-16 to unblock development velocity.
+_**NOTE**: The pre-commit changelog verification has been disabled during the developement of V1 as of 2023-05-16 to unblock development velocity; see more details [here](https://github.com/pokt-network/pocket/assets/1892194/394fdb09-e388-44aa-820d-e9d5a23578cf).
 This check is no longer done in the CI and is not recommended for local development either currently._

 ### Pocket Network CLI